DHarpur/SciFiUI/README.md

   -> 'W' key to bring up the warp menu.

-  -> Left and right arrow keys to naviggate the menu.
+  -> Left and right arrow keys to navigate the menu.

   -> Enter key to select each option on the menu.